To watch the video version of this post click here.

 Making abstract concepts concrete indeed requires more energy on the front end.
 However, if you can expend that energy once, it saves energy in the long run.
 You can use a timer for this purpose.
 We also have an episode on visuals – a strategy our clients love.

 Deep breathing helps us switch on the cognitive, thinking part of our brain.
 Thinking isn’t necessary for survival – it won’t be all that helpful if a bear attacks, even if that bear is a two-year-old in the thick of an epic meltdown.
 However, the ability to think prevents us from acting in a reactive, non-ideal way that occurs when we act solely on instinct.

 When we’re hyperaroused, such as when we are experiencing that epic meltdown, our brain shuts down.
 The good news is we can flip it back on – with big, deep belly breaths.
 Breathe in for a count of six and out for a count of eight.
 It really works!

 Don’t stand like a deer in the headlights next time your child misbehaves.
 Grab the Scripts for Managing Crazy-Making Behaviour and know exactly what to say next time your toddler or preschooler isn’t listening.

 Give Yourself Permission to Not be Calm

-When we see someone practice calm parenting in public when their child is acting up, we often wonder how they can maintain that control.
+When we see someone practice calm parenting in public, we often wonder how they can maintain that control.
 In addition to taking those deep breaths, I keep my cool by giving myself permission to not be calm all the time.
 After one of these trying episodes, I get my kids settled, and then I go kick the crap out of my punching bag.
 I don’t melt down on my kids – I save it for the bag.

 People become chronically stressed because they don’t have a sustainable way to release frustration.
 If you aren’t losing your cool, good for you – but make an appointment with yourself to do so soon.